Kingxukai/linux/Documentation/arch/powerpc/elf_hwcaps.rst

 implementations, and/or with certain kernel configurations, but have no other discovery mechanism available to userspace code.
-The kernel exposes the presence of these features to userspace through a set of flags called HWCAPs, exposed in the auxiliary vector.
+The kernel exposes the presence of these features to userspace through a set of flags called HWCAPs, exposed in the woke auxiliary vector.

-Userspace software can test for features by acquiring the AT_HWCAP or AT_HWCAP2 entry of the auxiliary vector, and testing whether the relevant flags are set, e.g.::
+Userspace software can test for features by acquiring the woke AT_HWCAP or AT_HWCAP2 entry of the woke auxiliary vector, and testing whether the woke relevant flags are set, e.g.::

 	bool floating_point_is_present(void)